-Through participation in strategic partnerships, MCHIP has extended its ability to make an impact on malaria globally.
-MCHIP’s Director co-chairs and MCHIP’s Malaria Team Leader participates as a technical representative in the Roll Back Malaria-Malaria in Pregnancy (RBM/MIP) Working Group.
-This has contributed to reprioritization of MIP as a core component of maternal, newborn and child health (MNCH) programming, specifically bringing together reproductive health and malaria control national level representatives together to renew their commitment to working together to develop of country-level action plans to accelerate MIP programs.
+Through participation in strategic partnerships, MCHIP extended its ability to make an impact on malaria globally.
+MCHIP’s Director co-chairs and MCHIP’s Malaria Team Leader participated as a technical representative in the Roll Back Malaria-Malaria in Pregnancy (RBM/MIP) Working Group.
+This contributed to reprioritization of MIP as a core component of maternal, newborn and child health (MNCH) programming, specifically bringing together reproductive health and malaria control national level representatives together to renew their commitment to working together to develop of country-level action plans to accelerate MIP programs.

-MCHIP’s global leadership in MIP has also contributed to dissemination of WHO IPTp guidelines to countries across sub-Saharan Africa, and documentation and dissemination of technical evidence (such as the review of MIP in low transmission settings and MIP briefs), as well as best practices and lessons learned in MIP programming.
-And in child health, MCHIP priorities include introducing and expanding community case management for malaria and related approaches that bring services closer to the population.
+MCHIP’s global leadership in MIP contributed to dissemination of WHO IPTp guidelines to countries across sub-Saharan Africa, and documentation and dissemination of technical evidence (such as the review of MIP in low transmission settings and MIP briefs), as well as best practices and lessons learned in MIP programming.
+And in child health, MCHIP priorities included introducing and expanding community case management for malaria and related approaches that bring services closer to the population.

 Program Learning Achievements

 - In partnership with technical and programmatic experts from both malaria control and reproductive, maternal, newborn and child health (RMNCH) programs at global and country levels, developed a Consensus Statement—”Optimizing the Delivery of Malaria in Pregnancy Interventions“—based on WHO policy recommendations together with experience from Ministries of Health and their implementing partners.
 The Statement is a product of the RBM/MIP Working Group.